joolstorrentecalo/gitlab-foss/doc/user/project/service_desk/using_service_desk.md

 ---
-stage: Plan
+stage: Service Management
-group: Project Management
+group: Respond
 info: To determine the technical writer assigned to the Stage/Group associated with this page, see https://handbook.gitlab.com/handbook/product/ux/technical-writing/#assignments
 ---